 Perry said: “I’ve always thought Pentagram was a place where I would never end up at due to its prestigious and respectable status.
-It’s hard to imagine that I would be working alongside the top guns of the creative industry, so it was definitely a shock to realise that me and Steven would have the chance to spend some time there.
+It’s hard to imagine that I would be working alongside the top guns of the creative industry, so it was definitely a shock to realise that Steven and I would have the chance to spend some time there.

 Considering that the internship was short-lived, I was heavily involved in a diverse range of projects alongside a team of extremely talented people, which to a high degree was inspiring to be a part of.
-I guess that’s why this place is so great; hard working, collaborative and honest people is all you need in a studio — and of course a dog!”
+I guess that’s why this place is so great; hardworking, collaborative and honest people are all you need in a studio — and of course a dog!”

 Second year student, Chris Kyte said of his visit: “I thoroughly enjoyed my visit to Pentagram, It is always valuable to see a range of different working environments and with the incredible portfolio of work that Pentagram has, it was fascinating to see how their studio runs.
 What I found most helpful about the visit was our opportunity to ask questions on what makes someone appealing, employable and what they are looking for in potential interns.”